ryanmccartney/robinson/docs/index.md

 * Uses multiple sources to pull book information from ISBN
 * Bookmarking, keep your place
 * Search across all books
+* Favorites, bookmarking and ratings are kept on a per-user basis

 # Technology